200th RED HORSE conduct annual training abroad

-Airmen from the 200th Rapid Engineer Deployable Heavy Operational Repair Squadron Engineer (RED HORSE) from the Ohio Air National Guard, complete various constrution projects while performing annual training, July 27, 2023, at Moron AB, Spain.
+Airmen from the 200th Rapid Engineer Deployable Heavy Operational Repair Squadron Engineer (RED HORSE) from the Ohio Air National Guard, complete various construction projects while performing annual training, July 27 2023, at Moron AB, Spain.
 As part of their annual training, members are gaining valuable experience abroad while benefiting the installation constructing a new patio, creating new parking lots, updating a facility and accomplishing the groundwork for a new firing range.
-(U.S. Air Force photo by Senior Airman Grace Riegel)
+(U.S. Air Force photo by Master Sgt.
+Joe Harwood)

 |Date Taken: